vertis/vertis-io/_posts/2020-12-24-spaces-coworking-and-the-pandemic.md

   caption: Spaces Opéra Garnier sits mostly empty
 ---

-In April, I decided to contact [Spaces](https://spacesworks.com) and suspend my co-working membership.
+In April, I decided to contact [Spaces](https://spacesworks.com) and suspend my coworking membership.
 The world had shutdown while it figured out how to deal with the pandemic.
 The membership wasn't very much use to me given my lack of ability to leave the house.
-I had no desire to go out to a co-working space and risk other people.
+I had no desire to go out to a coworking space and risk other people.

 My first mistake was emailing the account manager.
 No response.
 He had been so enthusiastic in showing me around the facilities 2 months earlier.
 All salesy and friendly as he walked through London Victoria after I had started my membership.

 Even then I'd taken a punt on Spaces because they were now owned by IWG, the same entity that owns Regus.
 IWG has no lack of bad reviews, 5 minutes of searching will start to turn up [all](https://www.linkedin.com/pulse/regus-review-stay-away-shilo-burt/) [manner](https://regus-sucks.com/) [of](https://www.trustpilot.com/review/regus.com) [stories](https://www.trustpilot.com/review/www.spacesworks.com).
 I had given Spaces the benefit of the doubt for a lot of reasons.
 Most of the feedback was for Regus, the older more corporate sibling.
 It was also less relevant, I wasn't taking up an office lease, stuck in one building.

-The co-working membership offered what few others could -- workspace in most cities.
+The coworking membership offered what few others could -- workspace in most cities.
 I was, and still am, a digital nomad (albeit in the most restricted sense).
-Looking for a coffee shop or a day pass for a random co-working space gets tedious.
-Global co-working was a feature that I couldn't pass up.
+Looking for a coffee shop or a day pass for a random coworking space gets tedious.
+Global coworking was a feature that I couldn't pass up.
 Cheaper if you commit to a year-long membership

 It sounds funny in the current pandemic environment to even talk about this as a selling feature.
 Travel has plummeted.

 It was becoming clear that it had been a bad decision signing a 12-month membership.
 Like most, I spent a lot of time following the news.
 The fact that I was paying for a membership I couldn't use drifted in and out of my todo-list.
 IWG hadn't actually charged my credit card for 2 months, so I assumed they might be on top of it (despite the lack of response).
 Then they sent a large invoice and an automated email saying that billing had not been working.
 Joy.

 After the lockdowns eased a little I returned to the UK and tried to pursue the matter further.
 IWG had kept all it's centres open under the guise that "essential workers" might need access.
-The co-working was no exception.
+The coworking was no exception.
 The "business lounge" is a way of overselling space that is also shared with private offices.
 I returned to the London Victoria branch where I signed up.
 The only difference I could see was that they were now locking the doors and now it required ringing a doorbell.
 The place was almost empty.

 On renewing my efforts to suspend my membership, I finally managed to get a form letter response.